GuptaShubham-11/Me/README.md

 # Me

 This is a personal portfolio website built using React, Tailwind CSS 4.0, and Framer Motion for animation.

-The project features a custom cursor and a dark/light theme toggle.
+### It is a single-page application that showcases my work, skills, and experience as a full-stack developer.

 ## Technologies Used